Plan Your Bridge Deployment

 - Convert each connection to a data source

-When using 1) Tableau Desktop on a Mac, 2) publishing a file-based data source from a Windows network file share and then 3) configuring an Online schedule, the refreshes will fail.
-If this file-based data source is a business-critical resource for your organisation, consider configuring a Bridge (legacy) schedule instead.
+When using 1) Tableau Desktop on a Mac, 2) publishing a file-based data source from a Windows network file share and then 3) configuring a Bridge refresh schedule, the refreshes will fail.
+If this file-based data source is a business-critical resource for your organisation, consider configuring a Bridge legacy schedule instead.
 For more information, see Set up a Bridge legacy schedule.

 Existing data sources, including all file-based data sources that are already configured with Bridge legacy schedules and associated with specific clients will continue to run as expected.
 Important: Support for Bridge legacy schedules will be removed in version 2025.1.
 To ensure a smooth transition, we recommend you use Bridge refresh schedules.
 For more information, see Migrate from Bridge legacy to Bridge refresh schedules.